Nagaprasad-ts/SnapRecipe/README.md

 3.  **Create `.env` file:**
     This project uses a `.env` file to store environment variables.
-    Copy the `.env.example` file to a new file named `.env` in the root of the project:
+    If it doesn't exist, copy the `.env.example` file to a new file named `.env` in the root of the project:
     ```bash
     cp .env.example .env
     ```